How Does a Bankruptcy Impact Your Credit Score?

 The affected accounts may actually fall off your credit reports before the bankruptcy does.
 For example, a past-due account with a history of late payments has to be removed from your reports seven years after the first delinquency on the account, which could have been months or years before the bankruptcy.
 If you have an account in collections, the seven-year period starts with your first late payment, not when the account was sent or sold to the collection agency.
 Even if you close accounts that were otherwise in good standing as a result of the bankruptcy, they should be removed seven years after the closure.

-You’re likely dealing with a multitude of financial, and perhaps personal, problems immediately following a bankruptcy.
+You’re likely dealing with a multitude of financial, and perhaps personal, problems immediately before and after a bankruptcy.
 You may want to start by focusing on those, and when you’ve got a little breathing room, you can start taking steps to improve your credit as well.

 In fact, even if you somehow magically got your credit score to jump up to a perfect 850 in a month, the bankruptcy could still affect your creditworthiness.
 A credit score is just one factor that creditors consider when reviewing your application and underwriting a loan or credit account.
 In some cases, regardless of your credit score, you may be automatically rejected for a credit card application if you’ve had a bankruptcy within the last couple of years.